21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 - How they managed the project and their client.

-The best CRO agencies are obviously those who learn from their setbacks and reflect on them.
+The best agencies are obviously those who learn from their setbacks and reflect on them.

 Effective agencies understand the difference between tactics and strategy.
 Tactics are simply the tools available to a practitioner.
 Strategy, is the process of analysing, prioritising and planning.
-In order to conduct a successful CRO project, your agency must think strategically.
+In order to conduct a successful conversion rate optimization project, your agency must think strategically.

 To put it another way, there are countless tactics for optimizing a website.
 Without strategy, an agency might simply try each of them in turn to see if anything works.
 This would be an inefficient and disruptive approach, without a reliable way to track and achieve permanent results.

-If the team you are talking to gives you their “top tips” and “best practices,” but do not describe a structured process, you are not talking to the right people.
+If the team you are talking to gives you their “top tips” and “best practices,” but do not describe a structured process, you are talking to the wrong people.

 AB testing is only effective if it is based on a good hypothesis.
 However, businesses are sometimes encouraged to conduct extensive and unnecessary testing.